maxadamo/scripting-pot/otp-vpn/README.md

 ## hints

-- Do not run the script as root
+- Do not run the script as root (or with sudo)
 - Do not delete or move the repository
 - at times, remember to pull the repo (I may have added some change)